ciurca/personal-website/content/books/so-good-they-cant-ignore-you.md

 ---
-draft: true
+draft: false
 bookrating: 10/10
 math: true
-title: So Good They Can't Ignore You
+title: So Good They Can't Ignore You by Cal New Port
 slug: sogood
 date: 2020-11-22T05:56:58.015Z
 description: Don't know what to do in your career?
 This is the book to read.